opnsense/docs/source/manual/how-tos/dynamic_routing_ospf.rst

 ..
 Note::

    Peering network means that the OPNsenses are directly attached to each other via these interfaces.
-This can be done either by connecting a network cable directly between these ports, or ensure they are connected to the same switch in the same Layer 2
+This can be done either by connecting a network cable directly between these ports, or ensuring they are connected to the same switch in the same Layer 2
    Broadcast Domain.